 What Information Was Involved

-The personal information and/or protected health information in the files at issue may include your name, physical address, phone number, date of birth, health insurance account information, Social Security number, and clinical information (e.g., medical history, diagnoses, treatment, dates of service, and provider names).
-Harvard Pilgrim is not aware of any misuse of your personal information or protected health information as a result of this incident.
+The personal information in the files at issue may include your <<Variable Text 2>>.
+Harvard Pilgrim is not aware of any misuse of your personal information as a result of this incident.

 What We Are Doing